At some point in your life you may wish to buy a home. This document covers the different stages involved.

 Sometimes individual sellers advertise their property themselves Newspapers may also have property supplements or publish advertisements for properties for sale.

 The Property Services Regulatory Authority publishes a Residential Property Price Register.
 It contains information on residential properties bought in Ireland since 1 January 2010.
 You can check the register to see what price was paid for a property if it was sold since 1 January 2010.

 All homes for sale must have a Building Energy Rating (BER).
 A BER will inform you how energy-efficient the home is.
 It will help you make an informed choice when comparing properties.
 It also offers guidance on steps that can be taken to improve the energy efficiency of a property.

 The Environmental Protection Agency (EPA) recommends that you check whether the home is in a High Radon Area on its Radon Risk Map and enquire as to whether the home has been tested for radon.
-More information on radon in homes is available from the Radiological Protection Institute of Ireland and in our document on measurement of radon levels.
+More information on radon in homes is available from the EPA and in our document on measurement of radon levels.

 A seller is under no obligation to disclose defects in a property.
 You should get a survey of the property to find out if there are any defects before finalising the purchase.
 The Society of Chartered Surveyors Ireland (SCSI) is the professional body for chartered surveyors.